mmusil25/considerate-website/README.md

 # ConsiderateSystems.com Website

-This repo serves two purposes

-1. Create a website for Considerate Systems LLC
-2. Create a template for building generic Payload CMS websites
+This repo defines a turnkey way of setting up a Payload + Next.js website on Amazon web services.
+Most modern content management systems make starting a new website inexpensive, then jack up the hosting fees once you get real traffic.
+Vercel is just as bad.
+This system seeks to flip the script from "start small, pay big when you grow" to "start small, pay less per user as you grow" which is much more appealing to most small and medium sized business owners.

+This website assumes that you will be using Builder.io for page design.
+Most Small-to-medium sized businesses need website that host both content (blogs, products, videos) as well as

 ## Prerequisites

 - **AWS account** with permissions to create VPC, ECS, RDS, S3, ACM, Route53, and IAM resources
 - **AWS CLI** installed and configured (`aws configure`)
 - **Terraform** >= 1.0
-- **Docker** (for building and pushing the app image)
+- **Docker** installed, with your user in the `docker` group (Linux: `sudo usermod -aG docker $USER`, then log out/in or run `newgrp docker`)
 - **Domain name** — purchased via Route53 console (for full automation) or any registrar (manual DNS step required)

-## What's in this repo?

-This repo is meant to be a turnkey way of setting up a Payload + Next.js website on Amazon web services.
-The user brings the follow information:

-* Funded AWS Account
-* Domain name (can be purchased using AWS Route 53 console [recommended])

 ## Steps to stand up a new website: